Adam Thielen back from being a fan, ready to play Jaguars on Sunday

 “He looks skinnier to me, but he said his weight is the same.
 But other than that, he was good.
 I kept teasing him that he looked like he hadn’t found a weight room in a week.”

-Actually, the guy who owns his own gym locally also has one he at his house that he used.
+Actually, the guy who owns his own local gym also has one at his house that he used.

 Clearly, his symptoms were minor.